-CFM (Cubic Feet Per Minute) –A unit of measurement critical to the overcall performance of a heating cooling system.
+CFM (Cubic Feet Per Minute) –A unit of measurement critical to the overall performance of a heating cooling system.
 Design is 400 CFM per ton of cooling.
 (Varies with heating) A typical 4 ton air conditioning system requires approximately 1600 CFM to deliver the required cooling requirements.
-Only a system that has been designed, installed and verified through proper testing and measurng after installation can truly have its true efficiency confirmed.
-Several studies show that more that half of air conditioning do not attain their performance capabilty.
+Only a system that has been designed, installed and verified through proper testing and measuring after installation can truly have its true efficiency confirmed.
+Several studies show that more that half of air conditioners do not attain their performance capability.

 Damper– Found in ductwork, this movable (manual or automatic) plate opens and closes to control airflow.
-Dampers are used effectively regulate airflow to certain rooms, thus giving a more even temperture throughtour the home or building.
+Dampers are used to effectively regulate airflow to certain rooms, thus giving a more even temperature throughout the home or building.
 Automatic dampers are used by zoning systems.

-Effective Efficiency– The actual performance of a system compared to it potential or design, given as a percentage.
+Effective Efficiency– The actual performance of a system compared to its potential or design, given as a percentage.
 A typical 3 ton air conditioning system rated at 36,000 Btu’s (of cooling) performing at 25,200 Btu’s has an effective efficiency of 70%.
 In other words, it is performing at a 70% efficiency level.
 What does that mean to its S.E.E.R.?
-Basically, a 13 S.E.E.R. system (what its efficiency can be) performing at a 70% Effective Efficiency would have only be have a true SEER of 9.1
+Basically, a 13 S.E.E.R. system (what its efficiency can be) performing at a 70% effective efficiency would only have a true SEER of 9.1

 Evaporator Coil – The coil that is inside your house in a split system.
 In the evaporator, refrigerant evaporates and absorbs heat from air passed over the coil